poppy-project/pypot/doc/dynamixel.rst

-Thanks to PyPot, you can access all registers of your motors using the same syntax (e.g. :meth:`~pypot.dynamixel.io.DxlIO.get_present_speed`, :meth:`~pypot.dynamixel.io.DxlIO.set_max_torque`, :meth:`~pypot.dynamixel.io.DxlIO.get_pid_gain`).
+Thanks to pypot, you can access all registers of your motors using the same syntax (e.g. :meth:`~pypot.dynamixel.io.DxlIO.get_present_speed`, :meth:`~pypot.dynamixel.io.DxlIO.set_max_torque`, :meth:`~pypot.dynamixel.io.DxlIO.get_pid_gain`).
 Some shortcuts have been provided to make the code more readable (e.g. :meth:`~pypot.dynamixel.io.DxlIO.enable_torque` instead of set_torque_enabled).
 All the getter functions takes a list of ids as argument and the setter takes a dictionary of (id: value) pairs.
 You can refer to the documentation of :class:`~pypot.dynamixel.io.DxlIO` for a complete list of all the available methods.

-.. note:: PyPot provides an easy way to extend the code and automatically create methods to access new registers added by robotis.
+.. note:: Pypot provides an easy way to extend the code and automatically create methods to access new registers added by robotis.